-A wormhole is a theoretical passage through space-time that could create shortcuts for long journeys across the universe.
+The wormhole theory postulates that a theoretical passage through space-time could create shortcuts for long journeys across the universe.
 Wormholes are predicted by the theory of general relativity.
 But be wary: wormholes bring with them the dangers of sudden collapse, high radiation and dangerous contact with exotic matter.

 In 1935, Einstein and physicist Nathan Rosen used the theory of general relativity to elaborate on the idea, proposing the existence of "bridges" through space-time.
 These bridges connect two different points in space-time, theoretically creating a shortcut that could reduce travel time and distance.
 The shortcuts came to be called Einstein-Rosen bridges, or wormholes.

 Wormholes contain two mouths, with a throat connecting the two, according to an article published in the Journal of High Energy Physics (2020).
 The mouths would most likely be spheroidal.
 The throat might be a straight stretch, but it could also wind around, taking a longer path than a more conventional route might require.